1. Anthony Modeste (Köln)

 Remembered most in England for a disastrous loan spell with Blackburn in 2012 - he failed to find the net in nine Premier League appearances - Modeste has proven to be something of a late bloomer.

 The Frenchman departed his homeland for Hoffenheim in 2013 off the back of a productive loan spell at Bastia.
 An impressive return of 12 league goals in 29 games in his first season at the Rhein-Neckar-Arena was followed up with a less striking, yet respectable, tally of seven from 26 the following campaign.

 Having demonstrated his ability to dependably dispatch scoring opportunities in a side not renowned for its creativity, Modeste attracted the attention of Köln, who snapped up the former France Under-21 forward two summers ago.

-The ex-Nice academy graduate bagged a hat-trick on his competitive debut for Die Geißböcke and hasn’t looked back since (though he did once have to apologise to the club's goat mascot, Hennes, for one particularly "hard celebration").
+The ex-Nice academy graduate bagged a hat-trick on his competitive debut for Die Geißböcke and hasn’t looked back since.
 He overcame a mid-season drought to finish with 15 goals from 34 Bundesliga outings, and he's carried that hot form into the current campaign with an astonishing 22 strikes at the time of writing.